Willcox-Research-Group/rom-operator-inference-Python3/DETAILS.md

 # Summary of Mathematical Details

-This file gives a short explanation of the mathematical details behind the package.
+This document gives a short explanation of the mathematical details behind the package.
 For a full treatment, see [\[1\]](https://www.sciencedirect.com/science/article/pii/S0045782516301104).
 However, note that some notation has been altered for coding convenience and clarity.